126.96.36.199 Financial Crises

 - The lenders felt protected by what David J. Reiss reported as: The Federal Government’s Implied Guarantee of Fannie Mae and Freddie Mac’s Obligations: Uncle Sam Will Pick Up the Tab.

-- Traders started to bet on the risks of borrowers defaulting on loans by making ‘credit-default swaps’ (CDSs); these were described in The Economist report, Credit derivatives, which also explained their role in the 2007-8 financial crisis.
+- Traders started to bet on the risks of borrowers defaulting on loans by making ‘credit-default swaps’ (CDSs); these were described in The Economist report, Credit derivatives: The great untangling, which also explained their role in the 2007-8 financial crisis.

 When the bubble burst, triggering the financial crisis in 2007-8, American and British governments had to intervene to rescue banks because several of them were deemed ‘too big to fail’: there would have been excessive damage to the rest of the economy if the financial system couldn’t perform its baseline role (3.2.7).